What is Points to be Made about?

 Of course premium cabins and hotel rooms are my favourite.
 I just try not to pay to get there.
 Whilst I won't say you can make a cash profit out of this hobby, you will certainly save huge amounts of money.
 You will be spending far less than Average Joe who pays for that first class seat beside you.

 I try to use sensitive judgment when posting tips and tricks.
 There are many loopholes and methods which if exploited will be closed and the deal will be dead for everyone.
 The key is not to go too far with anything.
 Remember, a good deal is one which is long-lasting and neither party loses out.

 We, the residents of Europe, do not enjoy the same fair share of the loyalty programme market compared to our North American brothers.
 I hope by creating awareness of their lucrative nature we can let credit card companies and European airline carriers take us seriously.

 A note about plagiarism and copyright

-Commercial entities must seek my permission for all references.
+Reproduction for commercial purposes must seek my written permission for all references.